vuongvu02/pedal-forked/packages/tokens/README.md

 ### Figma Integration

+### Figma Integration

-This package supports syncing with Figma: **Sync from Figma to Tokens**: Pull the latest design tokens from Figma variables
+This package supports syncing with Figma variables, allowing you to pull the latest design tokens directly from your design source.

-For Figma integration, you'll need to create a `.env` file with:
+For Figma integration, you'll need to create a `.env` file with the following variables:

 ```
 FILE_KEY="your_figma_file_key"